How to remove a virus or any other malware from your Mac: Header image

 How to remove a virus or any other malware from your Mac

-Despite what you may have heard, MacBooks can and do get viruses and malware.
+Despite what you may have heard, MacBooks can and do get malware, including viruses.
 Admittedly, viruses on Macs are not as prevalent as on Windows, but they do happen.
 And if a virus happens to you, you need to know right away how to remove malware from your Mac.

 In this article, we’ll be using the terms “malware” and “virus” interchangeably.
 To clarify, “malware” is a broad umbrella term covering many types of cyber threats.
 A “virus” is just one of those specific threats.